Pugs are some of the most charming and affectionate dogs out there. Well, they can also be naughty and mischievous at times.

 A few years following the new wave of importation of pugs from China, the dog regained its position among the aristocrats.
 This time around, Queen Victoria did a great job of popularizing the breed.
 The Queen bred numerous pugs, including Olga, Minka, Pedro, Venus, and Fatima.

-- Royal Canin Pug Adult dry dog food is designed to meet the nutritional needs of purebred Pugs 10 months and older
+- FORMULATED FOR PUREBRED PUGS: Royal Canin Pug Adult Dry Dog Food is designed to meet the nutritional needs of purebred Pugs 10 months and older

-- Exclusive kibble design helps Pugs easily pick up and chew their food
+- SPECIALIZED KIBBLE: Unique kibble design helps small dogs easily pick up and chew their food

-- Reinforces the skin barrier with essential nutrients to support healthy skin and wrinkles
+- SKIN SUPPORT: Reinforces the skin barrier with essential nutrients to support healthy skin and coat

 What Are The Purposes Of Pugs Today?